elba7r/system-v9/erpnext/docs/user/manual/en/CRM/opportunity.md

 looking for.

 #### Make Supplier Quotation
 In some businesses, users collect the rates from their supplier against the customer requirement and based on the supplier rates they prepare the quotation for the customer.
-With ERPNext, you can make a supplier quotation from the opportunity itself.
+With Revalue ERP, you can make a supplier quotation from the opportunity itself.

 <img class="screenshot" alt="Opportunity" src="/docs/assets/img/crm/make-sq-from-opportunity.png">